ezakhar/help/en/basics/plan-author-profile.md

 # Signing up as a plan Author

-In order to publish training plans in the Store in Staminity you need to sign up as a plan Author and fill in the plan Author profile.
+In order to publish training plans in the Store you need to sign up as a plan Author and fill in the plan Author profile.

-As for now only residents of the Russian Federation - private individuals, legal entities and individual entrepreneurs, can sell training plans in Staminity.
+As for now, only residents of the Russian Federation \(private individuals, legal entities and individual entrepreneurs\) can sell training plans in Staminity.

 * [Signing up as a plan Author - private individual](#individual)
 * [Signing up as a plan Author - legal entity or individual entrepreneur](#company)